Saturday 6 June 2026 — Our Lady & St. James, Bangor

 If you are a UK tax payer, please use this charity gift aid declaration – single donation form to make your donation to upgrade the chursh's sound system go further.

 Download ↓Application form for the Baptism of a child.
-Includes details for parents, godparents, and marital status.
+Kindly attach the required documents: details for parents, godparents, residency, marital status (if married), and the child’s birth certificate.
 Please contact Fr.
-Savi to arrange a preparation meeting before submitting.
+Savi to arrange a preparation meeting at least three months before the proposed date of Baptism.

 Download ↓Registration form for children preparing to receive their First Holy Communion.
 Includes faith formation questions and a parental commitment to attend preparation sessions.